If you’ve ever built a B2B landing page that didn’t convert, you understand the struggle.

 We’re talking about B2B landing pages, but your business might be more represented by you than it is by some logo or brand name.
 Think about Russell Brunson and ClickFunnels.
 He’s the face of that business.
 The same is true with Jacob McMillen, who sells online courses for freelance writers.
 He is the business.
 Which is why this landing page feels so personal, even going so far to include a gif of him posing for a picture with his kiddos.
 The lesson is this: if your business is represented by a person, then show your personal side.
 At the end of the day, people connect with people.

-27. Scale Your Product — For a $7 Checklist
+27. Scale Your Product Landing Page — For a $7 Checklist

 The Takeaway: Use real numbers to display your expertise.